Campese Ma'afu

 Campese Ma'afu, (born 19 December 1984) is an Australian professional rugby union player.
 Ma'afu was selected to the Fiji national squad in 2010 and has gone on to win more than 50 caps.
 Ma'afu has also played professionally for Cardiff Blues, Nottingham, Provence, Northampton Saints and Leicester Tigers.

 Career

 Family

 Campese is the second oldest out 3 brothers, Salesi & Apakuki, born and raised in the Western suburbs of Sydney, he is of Tongan heritage through his father and Fijian heritage on his mother's side.
-His father and mother hail from the villages of Kolovai & Kadavu, respectively.
+His father and mother hail from the villages of Kolovai & Drue,Kadavu respectively.